paljs/docs/src/pages/prisma-admin.md

 };
 ```

-2- create typeDev file and add
+2- create typeDefs file and add

 ```ts
 import gql from 'graphql-tag';